dwaynedmello6/dwaynedmello6/README.md

 <h1 align="center">Hi there, I'm Dwayne</h1>
 I'm a Computer Science major at UBC in Vancouver, specializing in Python, Java, and C++.
-With a strong background in software design principles, I've honed my skills through projects like Password Manager.
+With a strong background in software design principles, I've honed my skills through projects like <b> Password Manager </b>.
 I interned at HPE and NUS, collaborating on an AI-driven project called AutoCast, enhancing farming yields using Azure and Python.

 <p align="left">